Category:

 Finds Contracts in Seconds

 Ever spent way too much time searching for a contract you know exists but just can’t find?
-Maybe it’s buried in an email thread, lost in a cluttered shared drive, or—worst case—misfiled somewhere you’ll never think to look.
-That’s the frustration a contract repository software eliminates.
+Maybe it’s buried in an email thread, lost in a cluttered shared drive, or misfiled somewhere you’ll never think to look.
+That’s the frustration that contract repository software eliminates.

 Instead of wasting time hunting through folders or scrolling endlessly through emails, you can find any contract instantly with a simple search.
 Just type in a keyword, company name, or contract date, and it pops right up.